This tutorial shows you how to work with the Combine Files features in Acrobat X. See what the all-new Acrobat DC can do for you.

-In this tutorial, learn how to create a polished PDF Portfolio (sometimes called ePortfolio, online portfolio or online portfolios) in Acrobat X Pro or Acrobat X Suite that brings together assorted files, multimedia, and email in a single document.
+In this tutorial, learn how to create a polished PDF Portfolio in Acrobat X Pro or Acrobat X Suite that brings together assorted files, multimedia, and email in a single document.

 Annamarie Lukes November 22, 2010